phadej/cabal-extras/cabal-docspec/MANUAL.md

 +++ OK, passed 100 tests.
 ```

-That property passes because list element types defaults to **()**.
+That property passes because the list element type defaults to **()**.
-To avoid defaulting you may override defaults class resoltuion in **$setup** block
+To avoid defaulting you may override the default class resolution in a **$setup** block

 ```haskell
 -- $setup
 -- >>> default (Integer, Double)
 ```

-Then the above property will fail:
+Then the property above will fail:

 ```haskell
 quickCheck $ \xs -> reverse xs === xs